mlcommons/GaNDLF/docs/usage.md

 ### Anonymize Data

-A major reason why one would want to anonymize data is to ensure that trained models do not inadvertently do not encode protect health information [[1](https://doi.org/10.1145/3436755),[2](https://doi.org/10.1038/s42256-020-0186-1)].
-GaNDLF can anonymize single images or a collection of images using the `gandlf anonymizer` command.
-It can be used as follows:
+A major reason why one would want to anonymize data is to ensure that trained models do not inadvertently encode protected health information [[1](https://doi.org/10.1145/3436755),[2](https://doi.org/10.1038/s42256-020-0186-1)].
+GaNDLF can anonymize one or multiple images using the `gandlf anonymizer` command as follows:

 ```bash
 # continue from previous shell